hasanaathaz/DinoGame/README.md

 To use computer vision to detect when an obstacle emerges and automatically hit the space button Credit to: Murtaza's Workshop

+See it in action here: https://youtu.be/4qS6YgwHb2c

+Here's the link to play the original game: https://poki.com/en/g/dinosaur-game

 # Automatic Game Playing Script with Obstacle Detection

 This Python script automates gameplay by identifying obstacles in a specific region of the screen and triggering jumps accordingly.
 It utilizes OpenCV for image processing, cvzone for contour detection, mss for screen capture, and pyautogui for simulating keyboard presses.